nbering/nicholasbering-ca/_posts/2016-10-09-devtools-disable-caching.md

 ## Caching Issues Solved

-Hopefully this solves your innapropriate browser caching issues during development.
+Hopefully this solves your inappropriate browser caching issues during development.
 Setting up proper caching for production is another issue entirely... but the mechanisms for dealing with that depend on your Web Server, and also how you need it to behave for your particular application.